Q: What is Amazon Textract?

 Q. Are document and image inputs processed by Amazon Textract stored, and how are they used by AWS?

-A: Amazon Textract may store and use document and image inputs processed by the service solely to provide and maintain the service and to improve and develop the quality of Amazon Textract and other Amazon machine-learning/artificial-intelligence technologies.
+Amazon Textract may store and use document and image inputs processed by the service solely to provide and maintain the service and to improve and develop the quality of Amazon Textract and other Amazon machine-learning/artificial-intelligence technologies.
 Use of your content is necessary for continuous improvement of your Amazon Textract customer experience, including the development and training of related technologies.
 We do not use any personally identifiable information that may be contained in your content to target products, services or marketing to you or your end users.
 Your trust, privacy, and the security of your content are our highest priority and we implement appropriate and sophisticated technical and physical controls, including encryption at rest and in transit, designed to prevent unauthorized access to, or disclosure of, your content and ensure that our use complies with our commitments to you.
 Please see https://aws.amazon.com/compliance/data-privacy-faq/ for more information.
+You may opt out of having your document and image inputs used to improve or develop the quality of Amazon Textract and other Amazon machine-learning/artificial-intelligence technologies using an AWS Organizations opt-out policy.
+For information about how to opt out, see Managing AI services opt-out policy.

 Q. Can I delete images and documents stored by Amazon Textract?